 Articles on the Hermosa Project

-If you are interested in the new mining proposals in the Patagonia Mountains, here are a few articles that I have found.
-Information is a bit spotty.
+If you are interested in the new mining proposals in the Patagonia Mountains, and protecting the environment for the future, here are a few websites that I have found.

-Patagonia Regional Times Hermosa Project.
-The report from 2018.
+Patagonia Regional Times search for the Hermosa Project.

 AZ Big Media: an Arizona Pro Business Website has this to say.